isonno/GrabAllen/README.md

 Now, Christie's is no more a "museum" than the LCM was, and the excellent photos they took for the auction are irrelevant to them once the sales commission checks are cashed.
-Hence this script to grab the photos before they go away.
+Hence this script to grab the photos before they go away. **Note:** Before running this script, edit the line near the top calling `os.chdir` to specify where you want the files downloaded to.

 Would this script work for other Christies auction listings?
 Maybe?
 Could Christies get upset and make grabbing this info much harder by applying DRM or encription?
 Certainly.
 The code is a